TheHoosier - Devonte Green is returning to form early for Indiana

 It’s not often a team’s leading scorer comes from the bench with as many minutes as its starters.
 But with two games under his belt, Devonte Green is cracking through the rust after sitting out the first three games of the season with a hamstring injury.

-Against Princeton, Indiana’s senior captain led the team in scoring and was second on the team in assists during his 26 minutes on the floor.
+Against Princeton, Indiana’s senior captain led the team in scoring in a 79-54 victory and was second on the team in assists during his 26 minutes on the floor.
 His performance came just three days after posting six points against Troy — his first game of the season.

 “Definitely feeling a lot more comfortable,” Green said.
 “I've been out for a while, but it feels good to be back, and I feel comfortable out there with my team.”